awsdocs/aws-elemental-mediapackage-user-guide/doc_source/security-log-monitor.md

 CloudTrail provides a record of actions taken by a user, role, or an AWS service in AWS Elemental MediaPackage\.
 Using the information collected by CloudTrail, you can determine the request that was made to MediaPackage, the IP address from which the request was made, who made the request, when it was made, and additional details\.
 For more information, see [Logging AWS Elemental MediaPackage API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

+## AWS Elemental MediaPackage access logs<a name="security-log-monitor-mediapackage-access-logs"></a>

+Server access logs provide detailed records about requests that are made to a channel\.
+Server access logs are useful for many applications\.
+For example, access log information can be useful in security and access audits\.
+For more information, see [Access logging](access-logging.md)\.

 ## AWS Trusted Advisor<a name="security-log-monitor-trust-advisor"></a>

 Trusted Advisor draws upon best practices learned from serving hundreds of thousands of AWS customers\.
 Trusted Advisor inspects your AWS environment and then makes recommendations when opportunities exist to save money, improve system availability and performance, or help close security gaps\.
 All AWS customers have access to five Trusted Advisor checks\.
 Customers with a Business or Enterprise support plan can view all Trusted Advisor checks\.